Amazingca/CreaterDashboardPopups/readme.md

 #### For keybind or Stream Deck applications, send the appropriate site URI: `/CreatorDashboardPopups/EditStreamInfo` with the appropriate channel name parameter: `?name={data}`
 #### An example of a valid popup URL is `https://amazingca.github.io/CreatorDashboardPopups/EditStreamInfo?name={ChannelName}`

+##### If you would like me to add more stream popups let me know!
+I am happy to add more if anyone would like to use it!
+Contact me at `Amazingca#3060`.